xrdocs/8000/_tutorials/cisco-8000-fib-scale.md

 ## Future BGP Growth Support

-Now resources utilization has been checked against a current production deployment for both Q100 and Q200 ASICs, it’s time to simulate 5-year growth.
+Now that resources utilization has been checked against a current production deployment for both Q100 and Q200 ASICs, it’s time to simulate 5-year growth.
 This will be mainly driven by the BGP table growth.

 APNIC provides BGP table forecasts in its [yearly BGP table report](https://blog.apnic.net/2023/01/06/bgp-in-2022-the-routing-table/).

-For IPv4, data shows future growth follows a linear model with 150 additional prefixes daily.
+For IPv4, data have shown future growth follows a linear model with 150 additional prefixes daily.
 It’s expected to have ~ 1.2M IPv4 routes in 2028.
 This is the value which will be tested.

 ![ipv4-bgp-2028.png]({{site.baseurl}}/images/ipv4-bgp-2028.png){: .align-center}